Uncertainty Quantification for Markov Processes via Variational Principles and Functional Inequalities: Bounding the Relative Entropy Rate

 for all $x\in\mathbb{R}^n$.
 Hence we arrive at: \begin{lemma} \end{lemma}

-The one step relative entropy can be bounded via Girsanov's theorem, similarly to Lemma \ref{lemma:SDE_rel_ent}; on each time interval of length $\Delta t$, the tilde process is simply the solution to an SDE with constant drift and additive noise.
+The one-step relative entropy can be bounded via Girsanov's theorem, similarly to Lemma \ref{lemma:SDE_rel_ent}; on each time interval of length $\Delta t$, the tilde process is simply the solution to an SDE with constant drift and additive noise.

 \begin{lemma} Under Assumption \ref{assump:SDE2}

 where $\widetilde p^{\Delta t}_j(x,dy)=(\widetilde X^x_{j\Delta t})_*P$. \end{lemma}